- Location: Oregon

 You can see if your license has expired by ordering a copy of your driving record or checking the date listed.

-If your license has expired, you still have one year after expiration to go to a DMV office and renew before having to re-take the knowledge and drive tests.
+If your license has expired, you still have 1 year after expiration to go to a DMV office and renew before having to re-take the knowledge and drive tests.

 It's fairly common for your auto insurance premiums to increase after your license has been suspended.
 To save money, try comparing rates of various carriers through our Insurance Center.